Net2Vis -- A Visual Grammar for Automatically Generating Publication-Tailored CNN Architecture Visualizations: Design Requirements Abstraction

+We argue that for abstract CNN visualizations, both model properties and layer properties need to be visualized.
+Model properties are important for the layout and arrangement of the network architecture, while layer properties visualize parameters of individual layers, or groups of layers.
+In the following sections, we describe how we used the analysis of current practice and insights from visualization research to inform our design proposition for CNN architecture visualizations.

-In the following, we discuss visualization properties of a network and its layers, and describe the visual encoding we use in our approach for communicating them.
-To support this analysis and inform our design decisions, we reviewed 751 figures of neural network architectures extracted from papers of all CVPR and ICCV conferences between 2013 and 2019. \\ This data was gathered by crawling~\url{http://openaccess.thecvf.com/} for all 7988 main conference papers using scrapy~\cite{scrapy}.
-We then filtered for neural network architecture visualizations, extracting all 1168 pages that contained a figure and had a line of text containing both the words \emph{figure} and \emph{architecture} using PyPDF2~\cite{pypdf2}.
-To then extract the figures from these pages, we used pdffigures2~\cite{clark2016pdffigures}.
-This yielded 1027 images, which we manually annotated.
-Since tools we used did not work perfectly, we had to delete images that did not contain, or contained corrupted versions of architecture visualizations, leaving 751 figures.
+\textbf{Data collection.} To support this analysis, we interviewed multiple ML practitioners and reviewed 751 figures of neural network architectures extracted from papers of all CVPR and ICCV conferences between 2013 and 2019.
+This data was gathered by crawling~\url{http://openaccess.thecvf.com/} for all 7988 main conference papers using scrapy~\cite{scrapy}.
+We then filtered for neural network architecture visualizations and extracted all 1168 pages that contain a figure and had a line of text containing both the words \emph{figure} and \emph{architecture} using PyPDF2~\cite{pypdf2}.
+We used pdffigures2~\cite{clark2016pdffigures} to then extract the figures from these pages.
+This yielded 1027 images which we manually coded with respect to their visualization design choices.
+Since some of the used tools did not work perfectly, we had to delete images that did not contain, or contained corrupted versions of architecture visualizations, leaving a total of 751 figures.
 To our knowledge, this is the first data set of such visualizations.
-The visualization properties we analyzed are italicized in the following, and listed in the data set we release alongside this paper.
-We show how many of the analyzed papers used a certain encoding as a percentage value, and describe how we used the analysis of current practice and insights from visualization research to inform our design decisions.
+The visualization properties we analyzed are italicized in the following sections and listed in the data set we release alongside this paper.
+The following observations are based on both, expert feedback and this figure analysis.
+When based on figure analysis, we indicate how many of the analyzed papers used a certain encoding as a percentage value.